zephyrproject-rtos/zephyr/doc/connectivity/networking/api/ptp.rst

 Enabling the stack
 ******************

-The following configuration option must me enabled in :file:`prj.conf` file.
+The following configuration option must be enabled in :file:`prj.conf` file.

 - :kconfig:option:`CONFIG_PTP`